Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Appendix

-where the last equation follows from It{\^o} isometry.
-Smoothness of drift and diffusion functions as well as the conclusion of Proposition \ref{prop:system1:CIR} imply the desired regularity of $G(\cdot,\cdot)$.
+where the last equation follows from It{\^o}'s isometry.
+Smoothness of drift and diffusion functions imply the desired regularity of $G(\cdot,\cdot)$.
 The rest of the argument is similar to the proof of Proposition \ref{prop:system2}.
 For $s\geq0$, define the stopped process:

 and the corresponding coupled process